eli-newell/hi_adam/README.md

 10.03.2024
 Hi Adam, this is Eli.
 We are currently in lab section and I am looking forward to seeing you again in lecture on Tuesday!
 Isn't this class so cool??

+Hey Eli!
+Sorry for missing your pushes!
+I'm not sure if there are ways to use emojis in R but I'm sure there is some package out there that can help insert them!
+Btw, this class is amazing!
+I enjoyed reading your flying dreams during lecture today as well :)
+See you on Tuesday!